kraloveckey/venom/README.md

 * [`ngrep`](http://ngrep.sourceforge.net/) - ngrep strives to provide most of GNU grep's common features, applying them to the network layer. ngrep is a pcap-aware tool that will allow you to specify extended regular or hexadecimal expressions to match against data payloads of packets.
 It currently recognizes IPv4/6, TCP, UDP, ICMPv4/6, IGMP and Raw across Ethernet, PPP, SLIP, FDDI, Token Ring and null interfaces, and understands BPF filter logic in the same fashion as more common packet sniffing tools, such as tcpdump and snoop.
 * [`Node Security Platform`](https://nodesecurity.io/) - Similar feature set to Snyk, but free in most cases, and very cheap for others.
 * [`ntopng`](http://www.ntop.org/products/traffic-analysis/ntop/) - Ntopng is a network traffic probe that shows the network usage, similar to what the popular top Unix command does.
-* [`opensnitch`](https://github.com/evilsocket/opensnitch) - OpenSnitch is a GNU/Linux port of the Little Snitch application firewall
+* [`opensnitch`](https://github.com/evilsocket/opensnitch) - OpenSnitch is a GNU/Linux port of the Little Snitch application firewall.
+* [`openvpn-monitor`](https://github.com/furlongm/openvpn-monitor) - Web based OpenVPN monitor, that shows current connection information, such as users, location and data transferred.
 * [`OSSIM`](https://www.alienvault.com/open-threat-exchange/projects) - OSSIM provides all of the features that a security professional needs from a SIEM offering – event collection, normalization, and correlation.
 * [`plow`](https://github.com/six-ddc/plow) - High-performance HTTP benchmarking tool with real-time web UI and terminal displaying.
 * [`Prelude`](https://www.prelude-siem.org/) - Prelude is a Universal "Security Information & Event Management" (SIEM) system.
 Prelude collects, normalizes, sorts, aggregates, correlates and reports all security-related events independently of the product brand or license giving rise to such events; Prelude is "agentless".